zero01101/openOutpaint/README.md

 - not sure if "bug" since it occurs in stable diffusion and not openOutpaint, but auto txt2img HRfix + odd number scale factors returns an "Exception in ASGI application" in SD console output; for example using scale factor of 9 results in "RuntimeError: Sizes of tensors must match except in dimension 1.
 Expected size 10 but got size 9 for tensor number 1 in the list."
 - similarly, seems to be an issue with stable diffusion more than anything, but if GPU memory becomes too scarce, the 3d rendering hardware starts to spike to 100% if you're looking at the tab (happens in both openOutpaint OR A1111 webUI, happens if image generation is occurring in background and i'm watching youtube, etc) - this manifests as the seconds remaining counter increasing around 100 seconds each time it's checked while completion percentage stays unchanged. simply opening an empty new tab usually kicks some sense back into things in my experience but your mileage may vary
 - ~~if you request a dream beyond the left border of the canvas you can kinda end up in a softlock state~~
+- not exactly a bug but kind of a gotcha; if you undo a color brush sketch that was made with the affect mask option enabled, the mask persists

 ## warranty